Five ways to deal with common parking problems in your strata property

-When it comes to a shared parking space on strata properties, there could be all kinds of issues.
-While most property owners are considerate and abide by the by-laws or building rules, others may not be aware of the rules or are perhaps less considerate.
-To help maintain harmony with your neighbours, here are 6 ways to deal with some of the common parking problems in a strata property in the New South Wales:
+When it comes to shared parking spaces in strata managed properties, there could be all kinds of issues.
+While most property owners abide by the rules and by-laws, others may be oblivious if they are new to the building or if they’re guests.
+To help maintain harmony with your neighbours, here are five ways to deal with some of the most common parking problems in strata managed properties:

 1. If you are expecting visitors

 If you’re having guests over, show them where the designated visitors parking area is or make other arrangements beforehand.
 If there’s a parking shortage, you should consider addressing concerns with your strata manager who can speak to the committee on your behalf.

 2. If someone has parked on common property

 When someone has parked on common property or in another owner’s car space, it is a breach of by-laws.
 If someone continues to breach by-laws, the matter should be taken to the committee.
 The committee has a responsibility to ensure all occupants (and their guests) comply with the by-laws.
 The committee may decide to issue notices or to erect warning signs and barriers.

 3. If the by-laws are not clear enough

 In some states, the committee may change the by-laws for parking by majority owner approval.
 A committee member can raise a motion to create or modify a by-law and a decision will be made at the annual general meeting (AGM).

 4. If you are given a parking violation warning

 In the event of a first time violation, the committee may decide to issue a verbal warning but if by-laws continue to be breached, the owners corporation may decide to take alternative steps.
 For example, in some states local councils offer parking services and agreements for a fee.
 This would mean council rangers would have the power to issue fines.